ENCCS/sycl-workshop/content/what-is-sycl.rst

-The high-performance computing landscape is increasingly dominated by machines whose high FLOP counts is delivered by *heterogeneous hardware*: large-core count CPUs in tandem with ever more powerful GPUs are now the norm in the HPC datacenter.
+The high-performance computing landscape is increasingly dominated by machines whose high FLOP count is delivered by *heterogeneous hardware*: large-core count CPUs in tandem with ever more powerful GPUs are now the norm in the HPC datacenter.
 This trend is likely to continue, with the appearance of new hardware architectures, sometimes tailored for specific operations.